sudermanjr/andy.suderman.dev/index.md

 CTO and cloud-native leader with a decade of building, operating, and securing Kubernetes platforms across AWS, GCP, and Azure.
-I grew from hands-on SRE and systems engineering into technical leadership—running multi-client managed Kubernetes operations, setting company-wide technical strategy, and owning security architecture and SOC 2 compliance.
+I grew from hands-on SRE and systems engineering into technical leadership; running multi-client managed Kubernetes operations, setting company-wide technical strategy, and owning security architecture and SOC 2 compliance.